 Girls’ programs in various schools

-Wildlife Works has teamed up with various partners to support a girls’ program in our project area.
-The program dubbed GLOW (Girls Leading Our World) teachers young girls life skills and is held in local primary and secondary school across the Taita Taveta County.
+Wildlife Works has teamed up with various local partners to invest in a girls’ program in our project area.
+The program dubbed GLOW (Girls Leading Our World) teaches young girls life skills and is held in local primary and secondary school across the Taita Taveta County.
 The girls are taught about goal setting, peer pressure, sexual responsibility and the effects of drug abuse.
 One of the programs also involves teaching girls how to make reusable sanitary towels from locally available materials.
 The majority of girls in rural Kenya miss school during menstruation because they cannot afford disposable sanitary towels.
 Teaching girls such skills can help them to be self-reliant in the future.

 Wildlife Works is proof that investing in women and girls in rural Kenya spurs economic and social growth in their societies.
 We believe that everyday is International Women’s Day because women have the power to change the world.